 The Carolina Band is one of only four collegiate level bands chosen to perform in the 2024 parade.
 The group learned it was selected in September of 2023, and members began fundraising that day to meet its goal of $645,000.

 But over a year later, the band still has a little under $225,000 remaining to raise by Nov.
 28 to fund the performance in New York City.
-It is unclear where the rest of the funding will come from.
+It was unclear where the rest of the funding would come from at the time of The Daily Gamecock's reporting.

-USC is not funding the band’s week-long trip to New York, but the university is providing resources to source crowdfunded donations through a USC website, university spokesperson Collyn Taylor told The Daily Gamecock.
+USC is not funding all of the band’s week-long trip to New York, but students will not have to pay for the trip.
+The university is providing resources to source crowdfunded donations through a USC website, university spokesperson Collyn Taylor told The Daily Gamecock.

 “USC has provided Development resources as well as marketing and communications support and some monetary assistance," Taylor said.
 “The fundraising has been spearheaded by the development offices at USC and the School of Music for more than a year.”